- MRKH is a disorder of the female reproductive tract–approximately 1 in 5,000 females are born with it.

 The most common age for MRKH to be diagnosed is when a young woman is between 15 and 18 years old.
 That’s when a young woman is likely to see her health care provider because she hasn’t started her period.
 Some girls may find out at an earlier age or when they’re older.

-Your health care provider will probably ask you questions such as: “When did you notice that your body was changing… going through puberty?”
+Your doctor will probably ask you questions such as: “When did you notice that your body was changing… going through puberty?”
 Next, he/she may want to take a look at your outer female organs and also check to see how long your vagina is.
-Your health care provider will gently put a Q-tip or gloved pinky finger at the opening of your vagina and then very slowly and carefully put it into the vagina to see how deep your vagina is.
-If your health care provider thinks you might have MRKH, he/she will probably order a test called an ultrasound or an MRI (magnetic resonance imaging).
+Your doctor will gently put a Q-tip or gloved pinky finger at the opening of your vagina and then very slowly and carefully place the tip into the vagina to see how deep it is.
+If your doctor thinks you might have MRKH, he/she will probably order a test called an ultrasound or an MRI (magnetic resonance imaging).
 These tests do not hurt and are similar to having an x-ray.
-Usually your health care provider will refer you to a specialist who has experience taking care of young women with MRKH.
-A pediatric and adolescent gynecologist is a health care provider with special training in young women’s reproductive health.
+Usually your doctor will refer you to a specialist who has experience taking care of young women with MRKH.
+A pediatric/adolescent gynecologist is a doctor with special training in young women’s reproductive health.

 What can a pelvic ultrasound or MRI show?

 A pelvic ultrasound is usually the first test to check to see if a uterus or womb is present.
 This test can also confirm that you have two ovaries and two kidneys.
 Sometimes a very tiny uterus can be seen.
 A tiny uterus is called a “uterine horn or remnant”.
 You may need to have an MRI so that your doctor can see your female organs in more detail.